ibsenrune/ibsenrune.github.io/_drafts/adopting-fsharp-in-an-enterprise.md

-May want to see https://skillsmatter.com/skillscasts/7430-enterprise-f-sharp as well.
+May want to see this as well: https://skillsmatter.com/skillscasts/7430-enterprise-f-sharp .